synfig/synfig-docs/source/tools/skeleton.rst

     :align: center
     :alt: Select tool

-There are two types of layers in Synfig that are built with bones: Skeleton Layer and Skeleton deformation layer.
+There are two types of layers in Synfig that are built with bones: Skeleton Layer and Skeleton Deformation Layer.
 We can build any of these layers.

 You can create a bone by either